rharbird/microbit-challenges/docs/source/introduction/other_languages.rst

 Programming micro:bit with other laguages
 ******************************************

-As mentioned above, micro:bit can also be programmed using JavaScript and C/C++.
+As mentioned in the introduction, micro:bit can also be programmed using JavaScript and C/C++.

 JavaScript
 -----------